Scoopit/mysqldump-to-parquet/README.md

 # mysqldump-to-parquet

-Convert mysqldump or portion of it to parquet files, one file per table
+Convert mysqldump or portion of it into parquet files, one file per table

 ## Installation

-This tool is not yet published to crates.io.

 ````bash
 cargo install --git https://github.com/Scoopit/mysqldump-to-parquet.git